mohamedkhayat/Iris-ANN-From-Scratch/README.md

 Provides an interface for users to input data and visualize predictions from the ANN model.
 Executable: Contains the compiled version of the Java GUI application, allowing users to run the application without needing to compile the code themselves.

+Executable:

+Located in the root of the repository.
+A compiled version of the Java GUI application.
+To run the executable, follow these steps:
+Start the Flask API by running python python/app.py.
+Open the executable file to launch the JavaFX GUI application.
+Use the GUI to interact with the model and view predictions.

 Dataset